 - Has evaluated more than 26,000 children in its 30+ years of service

 - Offers free 24/7 coverage to 47 Middle Tennessee counties

 - Is one of the largest clinics of its kind in the country

-The Our Kids Story
+The Our Kids story

-Treating the Children
+Treating the children

-Although this law was crucial toward helping children who are victims of sexual abuse, it did not address the problem of treating these children.
+Although this law was crucial to helping children who are victims of sexual abuse, it did not address the problem of treating these children.
 Hundreds of children were brought to Nashville General Hospital by Department of Human Services workers, police and parents.
-Since physicians typically are not trained for or experienced in dealing with sexually abused children, there was no resource available specifically to provide medical and psychological evaluations and related services for children and their families.
+Since physicians typically are not trained for or experienced in dealing with sexually abused children, there was no resource specifically designed to provide medical and psychological evaluations and related services for children and their families.

-With the guidance of the founders, community and corporate support and countless hours of volunteer effort, what began as a program operating with little more than 300 feet of space has become the Our Kids Center.
-With the opening of its first free-standing home in 1993 and its move to a larger facility in 2002, Our Kids services are provided in a warm, child-friendly environment.
+With the guidance of our founders, community, corporate support and countless hours of volunteer effort, what began as a program operating in 300 feet of space has become the Our Kids Center.
+Our first free-standing home opened in 1993, and we moved to a larger facility in 2002.
+Our Kids services are provided in a warm, child-friendly environment.
 Today, as a result of the commitment of hundreds of individuals and a dedicated community, Tennessee’s children and families get compassionate care at the Our Kids Center.